 Google removes some AI summaries after users’ health put at risk

-The Guardian's investigation found Google's AI Overviews provide inaccurate and sometimes dangerous health advice on conditions like pancreatic cancer and mental health, experts warn.
+The Guardian's investigation found Google's AI health summaries often give inaccurate advice on cancer, liver disease, and mental health, risking delayed treatment and harm, experts warn.

 - Google removed some AI-generated health summaries after experts found them to be misleading or dangerous, such as advising pancreatic cancer patients to avoid high-fat foods when the opposite is recommended.